RMS Lusitania

 RMS Lusitania was a British ocean liner launched by the Cunard Line in 1906 as a Royal Mail Ship.
-She was the world's largest passenger ship until the completion of her running mate three months later.
+She was the world's largest passenger ship until the completion of her sister three months later.
 In 1907, she gained the Blue Riband appellation for the fastest Atlantic crossing, which had been held by German ships for a decade.

-Though reserved for conversion as an armed merchant cruiser, Lusitania was not commissioned as such during WWI but continued a transatlantic passenger service, sometimes carrying war materials, including a quantity of .303 ammunition, in its cargo.
-The German submarine hit her with a torpedo on 7 May 1915 at 14:10, 11 mi off the Old Head of Kinsale, Ireland, leading to her sinking about 18 minutes later.
-Only six of several dozen lifeboats and rafts were successfully lowered; there were 767 survivors out of the 1,960 people on board, while 1,193 perished.
+Though reserved for conversion as an armed merchant cruiser, Lusitania was not commissioned as such during World War I, but continued a transatlantic passenger service, sometimes carrying war materials in her cargo.
+The German submarine hit her with a torpedo on 7 May 1915 at 14:10, 11 nmi off the Old Head of Kinsale, Ireland, leading to her sinking about 18 minutes later.
+Only six of several dozen lifeboats and rafts were successfully lowered; there were 764 survivors out of the 1,960 people on board, while 1,198 perished.

-The sinking killed more than a hundred US citizens and significantly increased American public support for entering the war, which occurred in 1917 with the United States declaration of war on Germany.
+The sinking killed 128 US citizens and significantly increased American public support for entering the war, which occurred in 1917 with the United States declaration of war on Germany after having torpedoed three other US merchant ships.